AZF5 is happening Sept 23 & 24!!

 Learn more about the event on the AZF5 page here!

 AZF is an annual conference celebrating DIY and handmade media.
 We feature a wildly diverse selection of panelists, guest speakers, workshops and vendors.
 In 2013, the first AZF culled more than 300 attendees, 25 vendors, and 21 speakers/workshop facilitators.
-Last year, we had an even greater turnout, nearly doubling our attendees and vendors, and we were given Creative Loafing‘s Best of 2014 Award!
+In 2015, we had an even greater turnout, nearly doubling our average attendees and vendors, and we were given Creative Loafing‘s Best of 2015 Award!

-The third annual Atlanta Zine Fest, presented by Murmur and the Atlanta Zine Library, took place July 18 at Eyedrum.
+The fourth annual Atlanta Zine Fest, presented by Murmur and the Atlanta Zine Library, took place June 11th in South Downtown at Murmur and neighboring spaces Mammal Gallery, Downtown Players Club, and Eyedrum.
 As we continue this exciting trajectory, we are continuing to center the fest around a common theme.
-This year’s event highlighted girl/grrl zines.
-We reserved 50% of the programming to celebrating, challenging, and queering this theme.
+The 2016 event highlighted digital DIY media.
+We reserved 50% of the programming to celebrating and challenging this theme.
 Programming, included:

 - panels on various topics, such as zine archiving and libraries, distros, counterculture and zines, young adults/coming of age, and so on

 - vendors exhibiting dynamic handmade art and media, selling merchandise, and networking with other groups and individuals involved in independent media

 - “how-to” skillshare workshops focusing on Do-It-Yourself aesthetics